gaehlerm/SoftwareEngineering/README.md

 ## The abstraction layers

-// is this part of the architecture chapter?
-What should I write here or in the chapter on architecture?
-Probably in the architecture chapter.

-//create a Figure with levels of abstraction.
-Levels (bottom to top): Infrastructure – Domain level – application level – API – acceptance tests/GUI

-// where did I get these layers from?
-And I think I have to look at this again.
-Most graphics I found have the domain level in the center.

-// some layers are in DDD p.70.

-// this has to be rewritten. parts here are still using the onion layers while I want to use the horizontal layers.

 In your code you will also have different levels of abstraction.
 The upper levels always depend on the layer itself and on lower layers.
-A layer never depends on higher levels.

-The lowest layer is the infrastructure layer.
-It manages the access to Input/Output (IO) and wraps all kind of low level functionality.
-It is followed by the Domain layer.
-The domain layer is the heart of your software.
-The Domain Model cannot be bought anywhere, it is unique to your problem.
-It solves the complexity of your business.
-It doesn't know anything about the outer layers.
+The code in a layer never depends on higher, but only on lower levels.
+The code can be divided into different layers.
+I personally like to break it up into 5 layers.
+Though it has to be remarked, that this is by far not the only way to sort the code.
+There are many different ways to do it.
+It can also be separated in onion layers.
+If you like this approach better, you can find a detailed explanation in [Clean Architecture].

+//create a Figure with levels of abstraction.
+Levels (bottom to top): Infrastructure – Domain level – application layer – API – acceptance tests/GUI.
+See DDD p.68 what the layers are used for there.

+No matter if you are looking at horizontal layers as done here, or at onion layers, there is always one rule: dependencies go only downward or inward.
+The higher levels always depend on the lower levels, but never the opposite way.
+Furthermore, the dependencies should always be only one level deep.
+Even if some dependency is seemingly not depending on an intermediate level, it should still be routed through this level.
+This is important in order to decouple the code.
+For example a database access should always be redirected through the infrastructure layer and never be handled directly to the domain layer.

 ### 3rd party libraries